DevTroli/SecondBrain/2 -  Materiais de referencia/Fragmentos/Configuration Languages.md

 # 📘 Configuration Languages: YAML and Dockerfile

 ### Understanding YAML
-YAML is a human-friendly configuration language that's both simple and powerful.
+YAML (YAML Ain't markup Language) is a superset of JSON, defining for indentation (Using Blank Spaces)

 ```yaml
 # Example configuration